JALech11811/Project-Examples-/README.md

 8. Create a PR for code review
     a.
 Let colleagues review if required
 9. Merge to master branch
+10. Checkout of dev branch once changes have been merged to master using git checkout main
+11. Pull the remote changes from main branch into local machine using git pull on main branch
 ```

 ## Git Commands